SilasRobitschko/SWNeural/Readme.md

 # Install other dependencies
 pip install -r requirements.txt
 ```
-To use a GPU with TensorFlow, please refer to the official installation guide at [https://www.tensorflow.org/install/pip](https://www.tensorflow.org/install/pip).
+To use a GPU with Pytorch, please refer to the official installation guide at [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/).

 ### Instructions